 In the South West all StRs are offered a place on a DFPH revision course organised by the University of Bristol.
-This usually lasts a week and takes place in September.
+This usually lasts a week and takes place ahead of an exam sitting.
 StRs should refer to the South West Public Health study leave policy for information on private study.